pheerai/gitty/README.md

 $ gitty --all-projects github.com
 ```

-Per default it will show the projects of the token owner, but you can also
+By default, it will show the projects of the token owner, but you can also
 retrieve the projects of other namespaces:

 ```bash